joostdecock/site/pages/docs/git-basics.md

 Freesewing always has an additional branch called `develop` where all the work happens.
 We want to branch off that one so that we can keep up to date with the changes others are working on.
-And it simplifies the work the Grand Poobah has to do to create a new master.
+And it simplifies the work Joost has to do to create a new master.

 #### Creating a new branch